|Woodchucks are brown overall but may look “frosted” because each hair is tipped with black and white bands.

 Much of wildlife control is knowing and understanding the habitat and behavior of the animal.
-For woodchucks, Batzner uses live trapping with vegetables, cantaloupe, sweet corn, lettuce, canned peaches or fruit cocktail.
+For woodchucks, Batzner uses live trapping with vegetables, cantaloupe, sweet corn, lettuce, canned peaches, or fruit cocktail.
 The trap needs to be set early morning before the woodchuck emerges for the day.
-Secondary openings will need to be blocked off to funnel the woodchuck in the trap from the main burrow.
+Secondary openings will need to be blocked off to funnel the woodchuck into the trap from the main burrow.

 If you’re having problems with woodchucks around your home or business, contact a pest control professional for expert removal services.